-Warehouses.
-It's common for the DataDirect SQL Server JDBC driver to speed up load times by 15-20X; and Sqoop will see similar improvement since it leverages JDBC batches that we transparently convert into SQL Server's native bulk load protocol.
+So far, Cloudera and HortonWorks have been pointing shops to the high performance DataDirect SQL Server JDBC driver to help load data volumes anywhere from 10GB to 1TB into SQL Server Data Marts and Warehouses.
+It's common for the DataDirect SQL Server JDBC driver to speed up load times by 15-20X; and theSqoop will see similar improvement since it leverages JDBC batches that we transparently convert into SQL Server's native bulk load protocol.
 Moving data out of Hadoop and into external JDBC sources are exciting projects that represent the democratization of big data for downstream application consumers.
 You're definitely doing something right if you are ready to read on!

 SELECT name, recovery_model_desc FROM sys.databases WHERE name = ‘database_name’ ;

 Note the recovery_model_desc returned by this query (expect to return,’BULK_LOGGED’).